cicorias/Castle-Winbuntu/README.md

 In fact, after spending *a lot* of time in pretty rigorous comparison over the last several months - *and if your build-version would seem to support it* - I might even suggest skipping the rest of this guide, and heading straight over to https://blog.ropnop.com/configuring-a-pretty-and-usable-terminal-emulator-for-wsl - and configuring WSL along similarly X-server-based lines as opposed to the "ConEmu-centric" approach roughly-outlined here (*Note:* You may additionally need to do as instructed [here](https://www.reddit.com/r/Windows10/comments/4rsmzp/bash_on_windows_getting_dbus_and_x_server_working/?st=jbilzojq&sh=30f063d5) in order to get your X-server/Linux terminal app to work properly under WSL.).

+**Update**: I'm currently attempting to use the xfce terminal app as suggested [here](https://askubuntu.com/questions/827952/a-better-terminal-experience-for-windows-subsystem-for-linuxwsl) - which I've managed to make some relative progress in configuring :)

 Since I now believe I've spent enough time experimenting with Windows/WSL to form a reasonably credible opinion on this, and given how crucial I feel this is to minimizing any substantial impact to personal productivity/expected rate of contribution when transitioning to a Windows-based workflow, (arguably even persisting throughout a project's term depending upon the specific character/requirements), and by incremental extension, likely obstructing (at least) any "bottom-up" notion of process-engineering as related to DevOps/Continuous Improvement/Continuous Delivery (CI/CD)...

 - *I'll just come right out and say that: There are currently **no** terminal applications for Windows that rival either those offered natively for Linux or iTerm2 for Mac*